 This guide is designed to assist public safety agencies in identifying funding sources (e.g., bonds, special taxes, surcharges) for emergency communications projects.
 The resource highlights strengths, challenges, opportunities, and other considerations for each funding mechanism to help agencies determine if the strategy is suitable for their community.

-Sustaining Land Mobile Radio (LMR) Trio and Supporting Materials
+Funding and Sustaining Land Mobile Radio (LMR): Materials for Decision-Makers

 These documents provide an overview of radio systems, including information on their importance to public safety communications, as well as challenges to consider when upgrading systems.

-- LMR 101, Part I: Educating Decision Makers on LMR Technologies, includes basic information for use in educating decision-makers about the importance of LMR technologies.
-The paper includes simple diagrams, terminology, history, and current usage of LMR technologies by public safety agencies.
+- Funding and Sustaining LMR Trio, Part 1: Educating Decision-Makers on LMR Fundamentals, includes information on basic LMR system components such as simple diagrams, terminology, history, and current usage of LMR technologies by public safety agencies.

-- LMR for Decision Makers, Part II: Educating Decision Makers on LMR Technology Issues, provides information about emerging technologies, and the impact such technologies will have on LMR systems as they evolve.
-Information includes a discussion of the LMR-to-LTE transition, and the need to sustain mission-critical voice through such transition.
+- Funding and Sustaining LMR Trio, Part 2: Educating Decision-Makers on LMR Technology Issues, provides information about emerging technologies and the impact such technologies will have on LMR systems as they evolve.
+Information includes the LMR-to-LTE transition, and the need to sustain mission-critical voice through such transitions.

-- LMR for Project Managers, Part III: A P25 Primer for Project Managers and Acquisition Managers, delivers an introduction about standards-based purchasing, and an overview of the P25 standard explaining its importance to public safety interoperability.
+- Funding and Sustaining LMR Trio, Part 3: Educating Project and Acquisition Managers on Project 25, delivers an introduction to standards-based purchasing, and an overview of the P25 standard explaining its importance to public safety interoperability.

 Interoperability Business Case: An Introduction to Ongoing Local Funding